About the CDHGI

 Kyutae "Simon" Ahn

-Simon is a Masters student in Geosciences at USF and is graduate research assistant at the CDHGI working on projects relating to GIS, drone implementation for disaster response and heritage management, LiDAR applications, and remote sensing.
+Simon is a Masters student in Geosciences at USF and is graduate research assistant at the DHHC working on projects relating to GIS, drone implementation for disaster response and heritage management, LiDAR applications, and remote sensing.
 Simon, who hails from South Korea, is an international student with a strong background in surveying, GIS, and cadastral mapping.
 His thesis topic relates to disaster response modeling in GISHe is a licensed FAA Part 107 UAV pilot, and is working to use reality capture and terrestrial LiDAR applications into his research.

 Kelly Costello